 - Application form – duly and fully completed

-- Passport sized photos – no older than three months, must meet biometric standards
+- one passport photo – no older than three months, must meet biometric standards

-• proof of filing a notice of intended marriage with the appropriate Registrar’s Office (“Anmeldung zur Eheschließung”) in Germany, when applying for a “fiancé(e)s visa” in order to marry a German national
+- proof of filing a notice of intended marriage with the appropriate Registrar’s Office (“Anmeldung zur Eheschließung”) in Germany, when applying for a “fiancé(e)s visa” in order to marry a German national and one copy

 - Passport copy of the German spouse/child/fiancé(e)

-- Proof of German language skills, at least level A1 (please check 1) below for further information), when joining spouse or fiancé(e).
+- Proof of German language skills, at least level A1 (please check 1) below for further information), when joining spouse or fiancé(e) and one copy

 - Copy of the spouse’s registration in Germany (“Meldebescheinigung”)